EgeOnderX/MiniPyEngine/README.md

 MiniPyEngine uses **modern OpenGL** with custom GLSL shaders for advanced graphics, going beyond the fixed-function pipeline.
 Shaders are compiled at runtime from the `shaders/` directory.
+16K resolution: I don't know how it works on an RTX 4090, but it runs without any problems.
+You can change the resolution from the config file (without extension).
+Note: NEVER set the resolution below VGA — it causes weird behavior.

 To create your own game: